OS Command Injection; The Pain, The Gain

 Summary

-This article discusses the discovery and exploitation of an OS command injection vulnerability on a web application, found using Burp Suite.
-The author expresses excitement about finding and understanding this type of security flaw.
+This article discusses the author's experience finding and exploiting an OS command injection vulnerability in a web application.
+The author expresses excitement about discovering this type of vulnerability during a penetration test, highlighting its potential impact.

 IFF Assessment

-OS command injection is a critical vulnerability that allows attackers to execute arbitrary commands on the host operating system, posing a significant threat to system integrity and data security.
+OS command injection is a critical vulnerability that allows attackers to execute arbitrary commands on a server, posing a significant threat to system security.

 Defender Context